 Occasionally, you might see variations on this type of question.
 In some verbal reasoning tests, you’ll be given an extended passage, and will then be given a series of statements.
 Your task will be to identify which ONE of the statements is true, or which ONE of the statements is false.
 Again, you should use the criteria mentioned previously to work this out.

-It was a cold, clear morning in the middle of October, when Martin Johnson first stepped through the doors of Finemans International.
+It was a cold, clear morning in the middle of October, when Michael Johnson first stepped through the doors of Finemans International.
 He was wearing a dark suit, black brogues with zebra explosions on the toes, and carrying a black briefcase.
 His socks were decorated with tiny pianos.

 There were two men on the desk that day, Chief of Security Griggs, and HR assistant Edward Darling.
 They looked up as Michael approached.